 Delivering the latest in style, inspiration, helpful tips and tricks, and everything else you need to know to plan the perfect New England wedding.

 If your idea of a spectacular date with your fiancé involves strolling hand-in-hand amongst colorful flowers and lush greenery, now is the time to celebrate your engagement with a photo shoot.
-Here are five spots across New England where you’re guaranteed the perfect springtime snaps.
+Here are six spots across New England where you’re guaranteed the perfect springtime snaps.